ulfaslak/nbopen_minimal/README.md

 # `nbopen` minimal

-Lightweight and minimal bash script for launching notebooks from the command line.
+Minimal viable solution for always launching notebooks on the same notebook server.

 #### Advantages:
 * Simple to use